Without a doubt, Drake Bay should be on everybody’s Costa Rican itinerary.

 The day includes:

-A 1.5 hour hike through primary forest to a waterfall
+A 1.5-hour hike through the primary forest to a waterfall

 Swimming in the waterfall

-1.5 hour floating down the river to Rio Claro beach
+1.5 hours of floating down the river to Rio Claro beach

 Lunch in Drake Bay